Latest testing confirms Viraleze highly effective against Alpha, Beta and Gamma COVID variants

 MELBOURNE, Australia, June 18, 2021 /PRNewswire/ -- New data released today shows that Australia's Viraleze™ anti-COVID nasal spray is more than 99.9% effective against three of the four deadliest variants of the SARS-CoV-2 virus.

-Major breakthrough: Anti covid nasal spray Viraleze is more than 99.9% effective against the Beta and Gamma variants.
+Major breakthrough: Starpharma's anti covid nasal spray Viraleze is more than 99.9% effective against the Beta and Gamma variants.

 The results from the renowned Scripps Research Institute in the US confirm that SPL7013, the active ingredient in Viraleze™, is highly active against the Alpha (UK), Beta (South Africa) and Gamma (Japan/Brazil) variants of SARS-CoV-2 – which spread rapidly and increase the risk of mortality.